 This other YouTuber’s real name is Simeon Boikov.
-Born in Sydney, and of Russian descent, Boikov is the founder of an alt-right paramilitary group that he calls the Australian Cossacks.
+Born in Sydney, and of Russian descent, Boikov is the founder of a loose-knit, alt-right paramilitary group he calls the Australian Cossacks.
 Ironically, most Cossacks are Ukrainian, not Russian.

 Ken Wheeler’s new down-under BFF is under a firearms prohibition order.
 Simeon Boikov is extremely well-known to police in Australia.
 Most recently, they arrested him for violations of Australia’s Public Health Act.